How to Apply

-To be considered for an internship position, applicants must be in a doctoral program in clinical or counseling psychology from an APA program*.
+To be considered for an internship position, applicants must be in a doctoral program in psychology from an APA accredited program.
 Additionally, all applicants must have completed all coursework, practicum training, and comprehensive exams.
-They must be certified as eligible for internship from their academic training director.
+Prospective interns must be certified as eligible for internship from their academic training director.
 Applicants must have a minimum of 500 combined assessment and intervention hours at the practicum level.

 In addition to these basic requirements, we select applicants to interview based on evidence found in their application as well as their references and records that they:

 - Are well prepared by their graduate school in basic aspects in psychology